 As you read this, your nervous system is performing several functions simultaneously.
 The visual system is processing what is seen on the page; the motor system controls your eye movements and the turn of the pages (or click of the mouse); the prefrontal cortex maintains attention.
 Even fundamental functions, like breathing and regulation of body temperature, are controlled by the nervous system.
 The nervous system is one of two systems that exert control over all the organ systems of the body; the other is the endocrine system (hormonal).
 There are some major differences between the two.
 The nervous system's control is much more specific and rapid than the hormonal system.
-It communicates signals through cells and the tiny gaps between them rather than through the circulatory system as in the endocrine system to cover long distances quickly.
+It communicates signals through cells and the tiny gaps between them rather than through the circulatory system as in the endocrine system.
+It uses a combination of chemical and electrochemical signals, rather than purely chemical signals used by the endocrine system to cover long distances quickly.
 The nervous system acquires information from sensory organs, processes it and then may initiate a response either through motor function, leading to movement, or in a change in the organism's physiological state.